lukkydiwan/ROSE_and_PETAL/README.md

 3.Boom!
 You’re all set to explore or customize your own flower-powered shop! 💐

-🚀 Features That’ll Make You Swipe Right on This Storefront 👉Fully responsive- Be it phone tablet or and big monster bring it on in runs on every thing
+🚀 Features That’ll Make You Swipe Right on This Storefront

+👉Fully responsive- Be it phone tablet or any big monster bring it on in runs on every thing

 👉Scrollable Product Gallery — Click a thumbnail and watch the main image magically update.
 It’s like a slideshow, but you’re the director! 🎬